Loren Shanklin Fleshman

 Loren Shanklin Fleshman obtained her Juris Doctor and Graduate Diploma in Civil Law from Louisiana State University in 2010.
 She is licensed to practice in all Louisiana State and Federal Courts as well as the U.S. 5th Circuit Court of Appeals.
 Loren graduated from Louisiana State University receiving a Bachelor’s Degree in Education with a concentration in History.
 Prior to attending Louisiana State University Law School, Loren was a middle school teacher in East Baton Rouge Parish.
 Although she loved teaching, Loren made the decision to go to Law School in 2007.

-As a law student, she held various elected positions in the Student Bar Association, Phi Alpha Delta, and the LSU Law Football Club.
-As an officer in those clubs, she helped to raise thousands of dollars for several community organizations including, Volunteers In Public Schools and the Make-A-Wish Foundation.
+As a law student, she held various elected positions in the Student Bar Association and Phi Alpha Delta.
+During law school, she helped to raise thousands of dollars for several community organizations including, Volunteers In Public Schools and the Make-A-Wish Foundation.
 In her last semester, Loren was one of four student attorneys that went before the Louisiana Supreme Court as amicus curiae.
 She graduated with honors from LSU Law.

 "She has secured millions of dollars in settlements and judgements for her clients."